- Lalaine Perez, Executive Director, Ext. 181501

 Results from Dual Language Immersion Program

-Recent studies indicate this Dual Language Immersion model is one of the most successful programs in teaching a second language.
-This program offers a unique opportunity for English-speaking students to become bilingual and biliterate in both English and Spanish.
+Recent studies indicate that this Dual Language Immersion model is one of the most successful programs in teaching a second language.
+This program allows English-speaking students to become bilingual and biliterate in English and Spanish.
 English-speaking students acquire Spanish without risk to their academic achievement and English proficiency.
-Spanish-speaking students acquire English while maintaining their primary language, thereby allowing for higher levels of English language achievement.
-View video in Spanish for additional information.
+Spanish-speaking students acquire English while maintaining their primary language, thereby allowing for higher English language achievement.
+View the video in Spanish for additional information.

 Student Enrollment

-Program participation is on a voluntary basis.
-Parents are encouraged to become familiar with the Dual Language Immersion Program before they decide to enroll their child.
+Program participation is voluntary.
+Parents are encouraged to become familiar with the Dual Language Immersion Program before enrolling their child.
 It is recommended that English-speaking students enroll in kindergarten or first grade.
-For the Spanish-speaking student, placement is also recommended at the primary grades.
-If there is no space available, the student will be placed on a waiting list by language (English, Spanish, or bilingual).
+For the Spanish-speaking student, placement is also recommended in the primary grades.
+If no space is available, the student will be placed on a waiting list by language (English, Spanish, or bilingual).

 - Currently, there are more than 108 programs in the state.